 Nearly 16 weeks into marriage, Karen and Miles also lacked physical intimacy, resulting in Miles feeling unwanted and unattractive.
 Karen barely kissed or held her husband's hand throughout the season.

 But Karen was able to open up more once Miles stopped being "Mr. Nice Guy" and could be his genuine, authentic self around her.
-Karen also appreciated Miles' guts and honesty when he expressed how he desire more affection and reassurance in their marriage.
+Karen also appreciated Miles' guts and honesty when he expressed how he desired more affection and reassurance in their marriage.

 But Miles seemed conflicted on "Decision Day," telling the cameras that his head and his heart were in "two different places."